• Home

 — Internal Tech Emails (@TechEmails) January 11, 2026

-A scroll through Altman’s social feeds today shows the same mix: some posts are formally structured, while others don’t include a single capital letter.
-It’s a habit he acknowledged on X back in 2023:
+A scroll through Altman’s social feeds today displays the same mix; some posts are formally structured, while others fail to include a single capital letter.
+It’s a habit he acknowledged on X back in 2023: “mildly interesting observation: i always use capital letters when writing by hand, but usually only type them when doing something that somehow reminds me of being in school.”

 “When I see writing without capitalization it seems sloppy, unprofessional, and a little lazy,” Tara Ceranic Salinas, a professor of business ethics at the University of San Diego’s Knauss School of Business, told Fortune.
 “How hard is it to capitalize?”

-lowercase at work: when is the gen z habit actually acceptable?
+Lowercase at work: When is the Gen Z habit actually acceptable?

 If you’ve ever texted with a member of Gen Z or Gen Alpha, you’ve probably noticed that capital letters and formal sentence structure can feel almost taboo.
-Writing in full-polished prose can come across as overly intense or serious.
+Writing in polished prose can come across as overly intense or serious.

 Young people feel comfort in the informality that communicating in all lowercase conveys—making every conversation feel like it’s with a close friend, according to Salinas.
 But bringing that tone straight into the workforce can backfire.

-“Unfortunately, the people you work with can’t all be treated like friends and there needs to be a bit of an adjustment in communication style,” she added.
+“Unfortunately, the people you work with can’t all be treated like friends, and there needs to be a bit of an adjustment in communication style,” she added.

 The rise of remote work has further blurred the boundary between professional and personal life, making informal grammar among all generations more common on communication platforms like Slack and Teams.